rashmi-qb/UKAutomationTestRashmi/README.md

 * Right Click on TshirtpageRunner.java in order to execute Scenario 1
 * Click on 'Run As' and then 'JUnit test'
 * Checkout console for execution
+* Navigate to target\site\reports and click on .html file to view execution report

 **Steps To Execute Scenario 2 in Code**:
 * Navigate to src/test/java > com.test.rashmi.cucumber
-* Right Click on UpdatedPersonalInfomationRunner.java in order to execute Scenario 1
+* Right Click on UpdatedPersonalInfomationRunner.java in order to execute Scenario 2
 * Click on 'Run As' and then 'JUnit test'
 * Checkout console for execution
+* Navigate to target\site\reports and click on .html file to view execution report

+**Successfully Execution Report screenshot**:
+* Scenario 1 - UKAutomationTestRashm\Scenario_1_ExecutionReportScreenShot.png
+* Scenario 2 - UKAutomationTestRashm\Scenario_2_ExecutionReportScreenShot.png

 **Basic info**:
 * Feature files mentioned under src/test/resources> features> Tshirt.feature --- (Feature file of scenario 1)